workshopper/learnyoureact/exercises/hello_react/problem.en.md

 Start by installing the required modules.
 Run this command:

-`$ npm install react react-dom express body-parser express-react-views babel`
+`$ npm install react react-dom express body-parser express-react-views babel@5.8.23`

 You can see `node_modules` directory maked.
 Files of module is in the directory.